GeromeRen/sonarqube/README.md

 ### Verify SonarQube
 SonarQube is running at Fabric endpoint: [http://{Your Fabric Cluster Endpoint}:9000]() and SonarQube Windows container persistence volume mount at d:\sonarqube on container host machine

-## 2. To deploy SonarQube using [this pre-built Windows Stateless Docker container image](https://hub.docker.com/r/gerome/sonarqube-azuresql-windows-docker-stateless/) in a Service Fabric application with Azure SQL Database and Azure File.
+## 2. To deploy SonarQube using [this pre-built Windows Stateless Docker container image](https://hub.docker.com/r/gerome/sonarqube-azuresql-windows-docker-stateless/) in a Service Fabric application with Azure SQL Database and Azure File to host SonarQube home directory for stateless.
 Check [this](https://github.com/GeromeRen/sonarqube/tree/master/windows-docker-external-azureSQL-stateless) out for Dockerfile build this image
 ### Prerequisite
 * <strong>Create Azure Fabric Cluster in Azure</strong> - Select: Windows Data Center with Container <br>
 * <strong>Create Azure SQL Database in Azure</strong> - Make sure to select collation as SQL_Latin1_General_CP1_CS_AS as required by SonarQube